thoughtspot/thoughtspot.github.io/_end-user/data-view/share-user-imported-data.md

 ## Understand data sharing

-Data that you uploaded from a Web browser is only visible to you and to the administrator.
+Data that you upload from a Web browser is only visible to you and to the administrator.
 You can share the entire uploaded table, or only some of its columns.